brightway-lca/brightway2-io/README.rst

 Current status:
 * Export: All working, copied over from bw2data
-* Import ecospold1: Working, but needs allocation strategy
+* Import ecospold1: Working.
+Needs linking to ecoinvent 2 as background.
-* Import ecospold2: Working, but needs work on ghost exchanges strategy (where exchange input dataset does not exist)
+* Import ecospold1 multioutput: Working, but needs cleaning for 'code' field
+* Import ecospold1 LCIA: Working
+* Import ecospold2: Working
 * Import SimaPro CSV: Working, link to ecoinvent 3 working (but not perfect across system models).
-No linking to ecoinvent 2.
+No linking to ecoinvent 2 as background.

 SimaPro questions:
 * SimaPro 8 and new ecoinvent biosphere flow names?